CSE-UOI at SemEval-2026 Task 6: A Two-Stage Heterogeneous Ensemble with Deliberative Complexity Gating for Political Evasion Detection: System Overview

 \textbf{Cross-Model Signal Discovery.} To construct an effective gate, we searched for behavioral signals correlated with ambiguity (Ambivalent vs.\ Clear Reply and Clear Non-Reply).
 As shown in Table~\ref{tab:signal_comparison} (Appendix~\ref{app:main_supp}), we evaluated response-length and self-consistency signals for both models.

 Gemini response length is the strongest discriminator among tested signals.
 Qualitatively, Gemini responses become longer when resolving nuanced evasions, making response length a practical proxy for deliberative difficulty.
-However, relying only on one model's signal may over-trigger corrections.
-We therefore pair Gemini length with Grok self-consistency (instead of another Gemini-only signal) to enforce cross-model confirmation and reduce single-model bias in gate activation.
+However, the length condition alone fires on roughly $75\%$ of the batch.
+Pairing it with Grok self-consistency adds a precision filter that restricts overrides to non-unanimous Grok samples.
 Consequently, correction is applied only when both models indicate uncertainty on the same sample.
 The class-wise separation in Gemini response length is visualized in Figure~\ref{fig:box_plot} (Appendix~\ref{app:main_supp}).

 \textbf{Gate Logic and Threshold Adaptation.} Let $L_i$ be the average Gemini response length for sample $i$ ($k{=}5$), and $s_i$ be Grok self-consistency ($k{=}5$).
 Let $\theta_1$ be the first quartile ($Q_{25}$) of Gemini response lengths computed on the current inference batch: